Venezuelans reject constitutional rewrite in non-binding referendum

 In 2013, Maduro was elected with just over 7.5 million votes, and Henrique Capriles came in second with 7.3 million votes.

-irregular circumstances
+Irregular circumstances

 At least one person was killed in the western Caracas neighborhood of Catia and several more injured as shots were fired at a polling station.

-The Attorney General's Office said authorities were investigating the "irregular circumstances" of the woman's death, caused by armed attackers on motorcycles.
+The attorney general's office said authorities were investigating the "irregular circumstances" of the woman's death, caused by armed attackers on motorcycles.

-Separately, the mayor of a neighboring municipality and opposition spokesperson Carlos Ocariz told CNN that pro-government armed militias known as colectivos fired shots at the referendum polling station, adding that two people were killed.
+Separately, the mayor of a neighboring municipality and opposition spokesperson Carlos Ocariz told CNN that pro-government armed militias known as colectivos fired shots at the referendum polling station; he said that two people were killed.

-Marialbert Barrios, Congresswoman for the region of Catia, said the colectivos tried "to stop the right of a people to express their will for a better country."
+Marialbert Barrios, congresswoman for the region of Catia, said the colectivos tried "to stop the right of a people to express their will for a better country."
 When they opened fire, Barrios said, most of the voters took cover, "but at least one middle-aged lady lost her life."

-The attack took place just meters away from a school where President Nicolas Maduro was expected to speak.
+The attack took place just meters away from a school where Maduro was expected to speak.
 "This shows the government fears us," Barrios told CNN.
 "This shows that Maduro is afraid of a people who votes in freedom."

 The government intimidates and restricts the media in Venezuela, taking CNN en Español off the air.
 The government tightly controls visas for foreign journalists including CNN, arresting those who report from inside the country without proper permits.